Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Datasets

 \subsection{Dataset Categories}

 For autonomous driving, it is critical to identify Vulnerable Road Users (VRU) on roads.
-Therefore, the most common categories in these datasets are pedestrians, bicycles, and cars \cite{meyer2019deep, ouaknine2021carrada, sheeny2021radiate, weng2020all, wang2021rethinking, schumann2021radarscenes, palffy2022multi}.
-Datasets such as nuScenes \cite{caesar2020nuscenes}, AIODrive \cite{weng2020all}, RadarScenes \cite{schumann2021radarscenes}, VoD \cite{palffy2022multi} and aiMotive \cite{matuszka2022aimotive} have studied more than ten categories. nuScenes \cite{caesar2020nuscenes} provides precision in its classifications, with 23 object categories refining certain ambiguous categories.
+Therefore, the most common categories in these datasets are pedestrians, bicycles, and cars \cite{meyer2019deep, ouaknine2021carrada, sheeny2021radiate, weng2023all, wang2021rethinking, schumann2021radarscenes, palffy2022multi}.
+Datasets such as nuScenes \cite{caesar2020nuscenes}, AIODrive \cite{weng2023all}, RadarScenes \cite{schumann2021radarscenes}, VoD \cite{palffy2022multi} and aiMotive \cite{matuszka2022aimotive} have studied more than ten categories. nuScenes \cite{caesar2020nuscenes} provides precision in its classifications, with 23 object categories refining certain ambiguous categories.
 For instance, the pedestrian category is sub-categorized into groups such as adult and child, while the vehicle category is subclassed into the car, ambulance, police, motorcycle, trailer and truck.
 Except for the category of pedestrian, RADIATE \cite{sheeny2021radiate} and RadarScenes \cite{schumann2021radarscenes} include a class called pedestrian group.
-AIODrive \cite{weng2020all} and VoD \cite{palffy2022multi} classify stationary objects on the roadside, such as building, road, wall, traffic sign, unused bicycle and bicycle rack.
+AIODrive \cite{weng2023all} and VoD \cite{palffy2022multi} classify stationary objects on the roadside, such as building, road, wall, traffic sign, unused bicycle and bicycle rack.
 Furthermore, apart from objects on road surfaces, FloW \cite{cheng2021flow} is a floating waste dataset containing the category of bottle that can be utilized for Unmanned Surface Vehicles (USVs) on water surfaces.
+WaterScenes \cite{yao2023waterscenes} contains more objects of interest on water surfaces, including static objects such as piers and buoys, and dynamic objects such as ships, boats, vessels, kayaks, and sailors aboard these surface vehicles.

 In addition to the primary object categories, some specific attributes of the object are also labeled in some datasets.
 Examples can be found in nuScenes \cite{caesar2020nuscenes}, in which vehicles are labeled as moving, stopped or parked, while pedestrians are marked as moving or standing.
 Besides, in VoD \cite{palffy2022multi} dataset, two types of occlusions (``spatial" and ``lighting") and attributes related to an object's activity (``stopped", ``moving", ``parked", ``pushed" and ``sitting") are also annotated.
 All these specific attributes are essential for scene understanding.